yz5z2/IT4990Research/README.md

-⋅⋅*Open [Anaconda.](https://www.anaconda.com/products/individual) and download the Version of Anaconda that fits your computer system.
+* Open [Anaconda.](https://www.anaconda.com/products/individual) and download the Version of Anaconda that fits your computer system.